gt-catdoor/catdoor/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+To install the cat door:

 ```
 Ideal Cat Flap Installation Instructions